berryny/uofcovid19/README.md

 [Learn/Watch](https://www.youtube.com/watch?v=XL9cNMMJf7A) Working with Config Vars on Heroku

 - Installing packages using pip and virtual environments [read](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-- [Learn/Watch](https://www.youtube.com/watch?v=7CqJlxBYj-M) Learn the `MERN` Stack - Full Tutorial (MongoDB, Express, React, Node.js)
-    - MEAN is a free and open-source JavaScript software stack for building dynamic web sites and web applications.
-It's a a Javascript Stack that is used for easier and faster deployment of full-stack web applications.

-- [Download](https://insomnia.rest/) Insomnia - Leading Open Source API Client, and Collaborative API Design Platform for GraphQL, and REST.

 ### Nice to Have